GalYona21/Top-down-shooter-rep/README.md

 # Top-down-shooter-rep
-a game i made using unity
+A game for android i made using unity.